 Congratulations.
 You’re setting up social media accounts for your business.
+You’re focused on your Facebook and Instagram marketing, as you know that a lot of customers are sourced from these platforms.
 If you want to use Facebook for marketing to moms, here are some special considerations for you to attract this generation’s parents to your business.

 Before we dive into Facebook, specific, configuration, here are a few notes that apply to most social media channels.